Why Children with ADHD Act Younger Than Their Age

 Q7: Can ADHD brain maturity delay improve with support?

 Yes.
-Thanks to neuroplasticity, the brain can adapt and grow.
-Consistent routines, positive reinforcement, and scaffolding strategies help children strengthen executive skills over time.
+Consistent routines, positive reinforcement, emotional support, and practical coping strategies can help children gradually strengthen executive function and self-regulation skills over time.

 References